Japan's Abe says U.N. resolution must force change in North Korea

-NEW DELHI (Reuters) - Japanese Prime Minister Shinzo Abe on Thursday called for strict enforcement of a U.N. resolution against North Korea over its latest nuclear test, saying the world must force a change in Pyongyang’s policies.
+NEW DELHI, Sept 14 (Reuters) - Japanese Prime Minister Shinzo Abe on Thursday called for strict enforcement of a U.N. resolution against North Korea over its latest nuclear test, saying the world must force a change in Pyongyang’s policies.

 Abe made the remarks during a visit to India aimed at deepening economic and defences ties to balance the weight of a rising China.
 New Delhi stood with Tokyo in its resolve for a firm response to Pyongyang, he said.